|

 are Mahammad Ibn Yazid, Khalid, Ali, Manuchuhr, Fariburz Afrasiyab, Jamaladdin,

-etc. One can also see the titles “shah”, “soltan”, the names of cities
+etc. One can also see the titles “shah”, “soltan”, the names of cities are also

-human and animal pictures is also mentioned.
+animal pictures is also mentioned.

-are different versions about the purpose of the castle.
-The small width of the
+There are different versions about the purpose of the

-exit doors (1,25m) refutes the version that it was a caravanserai, as loaded
+castle.
+The small width of the exit doors (1,25m) refutes the version that it

-camels and horses could not pass through them.
-The researches show that this was
+was a caravanserai, as loaded camels and horses could not pass through them.
+The

-a defence sea fortress being at the same time a residence of the Shirvanshahs.
+researches show that this was a defence sea fortress being at the same time a

-The sea fortress on the approaches to Baku was necessary in case of an attack
+residence of the Shirvanshahs.
+The sea fortress on the approaches to Baku was

-from the seaside.
-At the end of the XII century the Shirvanshahs had a marine
+necessary in case of an attack from the seaside.
+At the end of the XII century

-which stood round the fortress.
-From outside round the walls one can see the
+the Shirvanshahs had a marine which stood round the fortress.
+From outside round

-stones with an opening to tie the ships.
+the walls one can see the stones with an opening to tie the ships.

-the XIII century the Mongols who did not have any fleet, laid siege to the
+In the XIII century the Mongols who did not have any fleet, laid siege to the

 fortress for a long time.
 Although they did destroy the upper part of the